google/googletest/googletest/docs/DevGuide.md

 a lot of fun.
 Let's keep it that way.
 Let's strive to be one of the friendliest communities in all of open source.

-### Where to Discuss Google Test ###

-As always, discuss Google Test in the official [Google C++ Testing Framework discussion group](http://groups.google.com/group/googletestframework).
+As always, discuss Google Test in the official GoogleTest discussion group.
 You don't have to actually submit code in order to sign up.
 Your participation itself is a valuable contribution.

 # Working with the Code #

 If you want to get your hands dirty with the code inside Google Test, this is the section for you.

-## Checking Out the Source from Subversion ##

-Checking out the Google Test source is most useful if you plan to tweak it yourself.
-You check out the source for Google Test using a [Subversion](http://subversion.tigris.org/) client as you would for any other project hosted on Google Code.
-Please see the instruction on the [source code access page](http://code.google.com/p/googletest/source/checkout) for how to do it.

 ## Compiling from Source ##

-Once you check out the code, you can find instructions on how to compile it in the [README](http://code.google.com/p/googletest/source/browse/trunk/README) file.
+Once you check out the code, you can find instructions on how to compile it in the [README](../README.md) file.

 ## Testing ##

 A testing framework is of no good if itself is not thoroughly tested.
 Tests should be written for any new code, and changes should be verified to not break existing tests before they are submitted for review.
-To perform the tests, follow the instructions in [README](http://code.google.com/p/googletest/source/browse/trunk/README) and verify that there are no failures.
+To perform the tests, follow the instructions in [README](../README.md) and verify that there are no failures.

 # Contributing Code #